a-trost/atrostdotcom/src/posts/put-design-first.md

 image: /assets/put-design-first.png
 date: "2018-12-10"
 type: "blog"
+desc: "Learn why you need to think about the real purpose of the site before you choose a layout, font, color scheme, or anything else."
 ---

 Getting a new website can be a lot like getting a new car.
 So much of it is wrapped up in how new and shiny it is.
 Is it fun and curvy or sleek and sharp?
 Is it a nice color or a classy monochrome?